Welcome to the Great Lakes Pearl Dragons - Dragon Boat Club

 Do I need to wear a PFD (Personal Flotation Device)?
 Yes - We provide life jackets for paddlers - and they need to be worn unless you take our optional 50 metre safety swim test.

-Will I catch any bugs?
-Yes - You will catch "The Dragon Boating Bug".
+Is there a caution?
+Yes, beware of "The Dragon Boating Bug".
 This bug will see you paddling hard on our beautiful Wallis Lake.
 For some with this bug, it means 'Have Paddle - Will Travel' far & away.
-Don't worry; you will make friends with others afflicted with this bug.
+Don't worry - you will make friends with others afflicted with this bug.

 Held at Elizabeth Reserve, Forster Keys